ethereum/ethereum-org-website/src/content/roadmap/danksharding/index.md

 ### Current progress {#current-progress}

 Full Danksharding is several years away.
 However, Proto-Danksharding should arrive relatively soon.
 At the time of writing (Feb 2023) the KZG ceremony is still open and has so far attracted over 50,000 contributors.
-The [EIP](https://eips.ethereum.org/EIPS/eip-4844) for ProtoDanksharding is mature, the specification is agreed and the clients have implemented prototypes that are currently being tested and made production-ready.
+The [EIP](https://eips.ethereum.org/EIPS/eip-4844) for Proto-Danksharding is mature, the specification is agreed and the clients have implemented prototypes that are currently being tested and made production-ready.
 The next step is to implement the changes on a public testnet.
 You can keep up to date using the [EIP 4844 readiness checklist](https://github.com/ethereum/pm/blob/master/Breakout-Room/4844-readiness-checklist.md#client-implementation-status).

 ### Further reading {#further-reading}